solliancenet/azure-synapse-analytics-workshop-400/performance-tuning-guide/03-optimizing-sql-pools.md

     sys.dm_pdw_nodes | Holds information about the nodes from the SQL pool.
 Filtered to include only compute nodes (`type` = `COMPUTE`). sys.dm_pdw_nodes_db_partition_stats | Returns page and row-count information for every partition in the current database.

-2. Run the following script to view the details about the structure of the tables in the `wwi_perf` schema:
+We can now leverage the `vTableSizes` view to surface advanced details about the structure of the tables.
+Consider this sample query that leverages this view to obtain storage details on every table in the `wwi_perf` schema:

     ```sql
     SELECT